• Home

 2. Once boiling add oats and reduce heat to low.
 Simmer for 25 minutes.
 Stir occasionally to prevent sticking.

 3. Add the sugar and stir well.
-Then add the milk and vanilla.
-Stir again.
+Then add the milk and stir again.

 4. Continue to simmer for about 15 minutes or until the atole is nice and hot.